.webp)

 Read more: Your Ultimate Guide To Zenyum’s Free Smile Assessment

-Next, you will be asked to upload a few photos of your teeth from different angles.
-Don’t worry if you have never done this before.
-Our guide will walk you through how to capture the perfect shots using your phone.
+Getting started is simple- just visit the Zenyum website and tap “Start My Free Smile Check.”
+You’ll answer a few quick, friendly questions about your smile goals, then upload a few photos of your teeth from different angles.
+Don’t worry if you have never done this before!
+Our step-by-step guide will show you exactly how to capture the perfect shots using your phone.

-If you are a good candidate, we will help you book a visit with one of our trusted partner dentists or orthodontists.
-At this appointment, you will get a closer, more detailed check-up.
-This may include X-rays or digital 3D scans to capture every contour of your teeth and jaw.
+Once you’ve completed your online submission, the Zenyum team will help you book a visit with one of our trusted partner dentists or orthodontists.
+At this appointment, you will receive a thorough check-up, which may include X-rays or digital 3D scans to capture every detail of your teeth and jaw.
+This ensures your treatment plan is tailored to your needs from the very start.

 Using your records, we design a customised treatment plan unique to your smile.
 You will see a realistic before-and-after simulation showing exactly how your teeth will move over time, and what your end result will look like.
 This is where your smile transformation starts to feel real.